roysushmita/8-weeks-SQL-challenge/Case study#5/Findings.md

 | 2019          | 32.47               | 27.28               | 40.25                |
 | 2020          | 32.73               | 28.72               | 38.55                |

+So, it can be seen that over the years unknown category, from demography, is contributing to the sales more.

 OR

 ```